tkareine/jekyll-minibundle/README.md

 name.
 For example, in the template `{{ var } }}`, `var }` is treated as the name of the variable.

+A reference to undefined variable results in empty string.
+For example, `begin{{ nosuch }}end` will output `beginend` if there's no variable named `nosuch`.

 ### Separating asset destination path from generated URL

 Use `render_basename_only: true` option of `ministamp` tag and `destination_baseurl` option of `minibundle` block to separate the destination path of the asset file from the generated URL of the asset.
-This allows you to serve the asset from separate domain, for example.
+This allows you to serve the asset from a separate domain, for example.

 Example usage, with the following content in `_config.yml`: